daysond/SED500ASG1_QUSTION/SED500_ASG1.md

 In addition, the original costfunction and the bi-section search method get stuck not long after reverse bias starts.
 This algorithm somehow is able to find the solution by only using 4 iterations.

 <img src="./diode-resistor.PNG" alt="drawing" width="600"/>

+Below is the implementation of the Adaptive Learing Step method:

 ```cpp
 void AACostFunctionV(Component* component[], const int NUM, double& current, const double Is, const double voltage) {